A Modified Suspension-Balance Model for Deformable Particle Suspensions: Application to Blood Flows with Cell-Free Layer: Methodology

 \subsection{Numerical Implementation}

-The proposed MSBM method can be conveniently implemented into various Computational Fluid Dynamics (CFD) software packages~\cite{Gomasystem,GOMAuserguide,osti_1639568,jasak1996}.
+The proposed MSBM method can be conveniently implemented into various multi-phase Computational Fluid Dynamics (CFD) software packages~\cite{Gomasystem,GOMAuserguide,osti_1639568,jasak1996}.
 Specifically for this work, we implemented the MSBM into {\it OpenFOAM}, which is a leading open-source package based on classical Finite-Volume-Method (FVM) approach~\cite{jasak1996}.
 It is created for ease of developing customized numerical solvers for the solution of continuum mechanics problems.
 Specifically, we extend the {\it SbmFoam} solver~\cite{dbouk} to develop the {\it SbmBloodFoam} solver, which aims to become a continuum solver for simulating blood flows with cell-level hemorheological details.
 Our solvers are open-source and can be found in the following link: \url{https://github.com/livingfluids/SbmBloodFoam}.

-\subsection{Multiscale blood flow solver}
+\subsection{Multiscale Blood Flow Solver}

-To verify our MSBM capability for modelling microcirculatory blood flows, we employ a direct numerical simulation solver of blood flows as described in our previous studies~\cite{liu2018nanoparticle,liu2019nanoparticle,liu2019,liu2021computational}.
+We employ an experimentally validated blood flow solver~\cite{liu2018nanoparticle,liu2019nanoparticle,liu2019,liu2021computational} to verify our MSBM model for modelling cellular scale hallmarks in microcirculatory blood flows.
 The fluid phase is modeled using the three-dimensional lattice Boltzmann (LB) method~\cite{aidun2010lattice}.
 The RBC is modelled as a coarse-grained deformable capsule that adopts a biconcave discoidal shape under stress-free equilibrium, as outlined by Fedosov {\it et al.}~\cite{fedosov2010} and Pivkin and Karniadakis~\cite{pivkin2008}.
 The membrane nonlinear mechanics capture the RBC membrane viscoelasticity with physiological RBC shear elasticity, bending stiffness, and membrane viscosity~\cite{liu2021computational}.
-The RBC has a maximum diameter of $8 \, \mu$m, and a membrane shear modulus (G) of $0.0063$ dyne cm$^{-1}$.
+The RBC has a maximum diameter of 8 $\mu$m, and a membrane shear modulus (G) of $0.0063$ dyne cm$^{-1}$.
 The internal viscosity of RBC is set to five times that of plasma ($1.2$ cP).
-For channel flow, RBCs are immersed within a three-dimensional computational domain.
-Periodic boundary conditions (unbounded) in the $x$ and $z$ directions and no-slip boundary conditions in the $y$ direction are implemented.
-For tubular flows, periodic boundary condition in $x$ direction and no-slip boundary conditon on the tubular shell are used.
+Periodic boundary condition in $x$ direction and no-slip boundary condition is applied at the wall.
 Pressure gradients are utilized to drive the flow.